The cars : Austin Maxi development story

 Five-star car misses the boat

-THE Austin Maxi was created out of the desperate need to replace the ageing Farina saloons, which had been selling steadily since their launch in 1958.
-Originally, the ADO17 had been conceived for the task, but due to a certain amount of project drift Alec Issigonis’ final solution proved too large and too fast – and weren’t really up to the task of replacing these important mid-liners.
+The Austin Maxi was created out of the desperate need to replace the ageing Farina saloons, which had been selling steadily since their launch in 1958.
+Originally, the ADO17 had been conceived for the task but, due to a certain amount of project drift, Alec Issigonis’ final solution proved too large and too fast – and wasn’t really up to the task of replacing these important mid-liners.
 Sadly, the Oxford and Cambridge saloons were fighting a rearguard action against the Ford Cortina – but didn’t have the armoury to do the Ford-fighting job their long production run had forced them into.

 New engine, new factory…

-Initially the E-series engine was planned with four different capacities, 1160cc, 1300cc, 1485cc four cylinder units plus a 2227cc six cylinder version of the 1485cc engine.
-Contrary to previous accounts, the two smaller units were never built leaving the 1485cc and 2227cc engines to be developed by BMC’s engineers.
 The first 1485cc engine began testing in March 1966 followed by the first six cylinder unit in July.
-By September 1966 ADO16 and ADO17 mules were road testing the new engines.
-Very early on it was decided the E-series engine needed more torque and by October 1967 a 1748cc and a 1797cc unit were being tested.
+By September 1966, ADO16 and ADO17 mules were road testing the new engines.
+Very early on it was decided the E-Series engine needed more torque and, by October 1967, a 1748cc and a 1797cc unit were being tested.
 The extra capacity was created by lengthening the stroke.

 So automated was the layout that it would require a labour force of only 1100 men.
 There were five assembly tracks employing transfer bar conveyor systems with major components being fed direct by overhead conveyor from the machining area.
 A special feature was the semi-automatic assembly of cylinder heads.
 The engine and transmission units would be tested on an overhead balcony before the final build-up.